 Eating disorders distort reality.

 Our bodies need many nutrients to fuel them.
 But many clients are out of touch with this.
 Their eating disorder voice has told them otherwise.
 A food plan can help normalize eating patterns and heal the body.
 If your body has been deprived of adequate nutrients due to an eating disorder, this is especially important.
 A meal plan provides structure to help balance the body nutritionally.

-- Increases Introspection: Now that the meal plan is helping to provide structure and taking care of proper nourishment, some of the ability to utilize behaviors has been taken away.
-The meal plan allows you to look at where the urges to control your food intake or engage in destructive behaviors come from.
-The focus is removed from the food and allows you to better understand how you are utilizing food or controlling weight to cope with emotions.
+The plan helps provide structure and takes care of proper nourishment.
+As a result, some of the ability to utilize behaviors has been taken away.
+The food plan allows you to look at where the urges to control your food intake or engage in destructive behaviors come from.
+The focus is removed from the food.
+This allows you to better understand how you are utilizing food or controlling weight to cope with emotions.

-- Separates food from Feelings: If there is strong frustration with the meal plan, it’s important to look at where the feelings are really coming from and recognize it is not about the food.
-The ultimate nutrition goal is to get to a place where food is separated from feelings and you are able to eat mindfully and trust your own hunger/fullness cues.
+There may be strong frustration with the food plan.
+If so, it’s important to look at where the feelings are really coming from.
+Recognize it is not about the food.
+The ultimate nutrition goal is to get to a place where food is separated from feelings.
+And to eat mindfully and trust your own hunger/fullness cues.